oplaner4/jquery.smartSticky/README.md

 ```

 #### activate
-Fires when element's original position is .
+Fires when element's fixed position is going to be set.

 ```javascript
 $('#myElem').on('smartSticky.activate', function (e, settingsManager) {